Master's Degree Programme in Exact Sciences: Astronomy and Space Physics

 The methodology module covers observational techniques, data analysis methods, and numerical methods.
 Here, you will take courses in the methods of observational astrophysics, optics, statistical and simulation methods, signal and image processing, time-series analysis and Fourier transforms.

-In the other studies module you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” course.
-It is recommended that you take more courses on computing, modelling and theoretical physics, depending on your preferences.
+In the other studies module, you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” courses.
+It is recommended that you take more courses on computing, modeling, and theoretical physics, depending on your preferences.

 ACADEMIC EXCELLENCE & EXPERIENCE